thegeek-sys/Vault/Class/Cybersecurity/Cryptographic concepts.md

 The **Message Authentication Code** (*MAC*) is typically a part of the result of applying an encryption algorithm to a message then attached to the message and used by the receiver to assure authentication

 ![[Pasted image 20251009224654.png|450]]

+#### MAC with one-way hash functions
+Unlike the MAC, a hash function does not take a secret key as input, however it is possible to get MACs using hash functions